 Claim your Overleaf Professional upgrade by signing up (or signing in) below.
 You'll need to verify a University of York email address.

-Join a community of authors at University of York
+Join a community of over 4447 authors at University of York

 Welcome to the quick start guide to Overleaf.
 We've put together some useful resources and links in the sections below, and if you have any questions about how to get started please let us know and we'll be happy to help!